zjunlp/DeepKE/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the feature**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+> A clear and concise description of any features you've considered.

+**Environment (please complete the following information):**
+ - OS: [e.g. mac / window]
+ - Python Version [e.g. 3.6]

+**Screenshots**
+> If applicable, add screenshots to help explain your problem.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+> Add any other context about the problem here.